- The takeaway from this episode is … you don’t get to pick who loves you, that will happen when you least expect it.

 They look at their mate as having potential, just like real estate.
 The home may also be a little rough around the edges, just like some people.
 However, they let it slide, thinking they can fix it and make it shine.

-It’s not always the case with a relationship.
-Some people are even attracted to the houses (relationships) that need the most fixing.
+This fixer-upper strategy does not work, especially when it comes to a relationship.
+So, why are some people attracted to the houses (relationships) that need the most fixing?
 They look at it as an investment.
 An investment of their money when it comes to real estate; an investment of their time when it comes to a relationship.
-They think that with a little work this person with potential will become, or maybe just look like, the person they had in mind.
+They think that with a little work this person, with potential, will become or maybe just look like the person they had in mind.

-Some homes (relationships) take so much work to fix them that a couple things happen along the way.
-You either run out of money (effort) to fix it, or you just give up on the project after it reveals an endless succession of problems.
-You compromise by deciding that you’ll just do the bare minimum; like painting a few walls, replacing some carpet, and remodeling the kitchen or bathroom and then flipping it as soon as you can.
+Some homes (relationships) take so much work to fix that a couple of things happen along the way.
+You either run out of money and energy (effort) to fix it, or you just give up on the project after it reveals an endless succession of problems.
+You compromise by deciding that you’ll just do the bare minimum; like painting a few walls, replacing some carpet, and remodeling the kitchen or bathroom, and then flipping it, (getting out of that relationship) as soon as you can.

 You may not even get back what you put into it, or you may get even less.
-You may get hurt more than just financially in the wrong relationship.
-So, is there really anything worthwhile in a fixer-upper relationship?
+You may get hurt more than just financially in a fixer-upper relationship.
+So, is there really anything worthwhile in a relationship that offered so little in the first place?

 Can you really fix another person even if you see potential in them?

-What these types of relationships become are not fixer-uppers that you can sell, but compromised living situations where you put up with all the niggling problems that don’t seem to go away.
+No, they must feel the urge to fix themselves.
+What these types of relationships become are not fixer-uppers that gain value, but compromised living situations where you put up with all the niggly problems that don’t seem to ever go away.

-After experiencing a fixer-upper relationship, you will demand much more upfront due diligence and inspection before you enter into another relationship.
-And certainly, not one that needs fixing.“
+After experiencing a fixer-upper relationship, next time you will do much more upfront due diligence, and inspection time before you enter another relationship.
+Certainly, not one that needs fixing.

 - You don’t always get what it appeared to be before you signed the papers.

-- Some fixer-uppers aren’t worth all the time, money, heartache, and effort you will need to put into them.
+- Fixer-uppers aren’t worth all the time, money, heartache, and effort you will need to put into them.